DUNE/p3s/clients/WORKFLOW.md

 Until serious testing has been completed, please consult the experts about this, such as the author of this software - especially if the system is in production.

-## Supplying File and Job Info during creation of a workflow
-### File Info
-By default, p3s will create filenames for a workflow dynamically utilizing UUID and a predefined extension as per the declared data type.
-This can be changed by using The option "-f" which is is overloaded and can be:

-* a stirng not formatted in JSON and taking values such as:
-   * "sticky", in which case a workflow inherits the file names from its parent DAG
-   * "inherit:name", in which case filenames will be automatically generated based on the supplied name and DAG topology

-* a JSON-formatted string which can specify the filenames for any of the DAG's edges if desired
-* a name of a JSON file containing same information

-### Job Info

-It works similar to "file info" explained above.
-Information supplied in JSON format (either on the command line or in a file supplied with -j option and having json extension will be included in the job object on the server side.

-Example:
-`./workflow.py -v 2 -a source1 -n sourceTest -s defined -f ../inputs/fileinfo1.json -j '{"filter":{"payload":"env"}}'`